ckeditor/ckeditor5/docs/getting-started/legacy-getting-started/integrations/angular.md

 # Angular rich text editor component

 <info-box warning>
-	⚠️  We changed installation methods and this legacy guide is kept for users' convenience.If you are looking for current CKEditor 5 Angular integration, please refer to the newest version of the {@link getting-started/integrations/angular CKEditor&nbsp;5 integration} guide.
+	⚠️  We changed installation methods and this legacy guide is kept for users' convenience.
+If you are looking for current CKEditor 5 Angular integration, please refer to the newest version of the {@link getting-started/integrations/angular CKEditor&nbsp;5 integration} guide.
 </info-box>

 <p>